Passport Power Rankings 2025: Substantial and Weakest Passports in the World, Where Is India?

 Equal Rank WithEquatorial Guinea, Niger

-Downgrading is an indication of the cost of India’s lackluster visa diplomacy, with hardly any new foreign agreements inked in the last twelve months.
+Downgrading is a reflection of India’s lacklustre visa diplomacy, with hardly any new foreign agreements signed in the last twelve months.

 The nationals of India do not need to obtain a pre-visit visa in advance to visit the following countries: